ResponSySS/scripting-autodesk-revit-with-revitpythonshell/deploying_rpsaddins/creating_the_rpsaddin_manifest.md

 </RpsAddin>
 ```

 You could even create an RpsAddin manifest file without any push buttons at all and just use the *StartupScript* to create the user interface on the Revit ribbon.
 See "Using the StartupScript to modify the RibbonPanel" on how to do this.
-Note that if you do this, the scripts won't be automatically added to the resulting RpsAddin dll, but you can use the `File` tag to add files to the deployment folder.
+Note that if you do this, the scripts won't be automatically added to the resulting RpsAddin dll.
+You can use the `File` tag to add files to the output directory.
+Use the installer to then bundle them up for installation.